ProWritingAid has a new feature: Snippets.

 That button?
 The backslash.

-Hitting the \ key while writing in any environment where ProWritingAid is enabled will bring up up your personal list of Snippets.
+Hitting the \ key while writing in any environment where ProWritingAid is enabled will bring up your personal list of Snippets.
 Simply type in the name of the Snippet you want to insert into your text, hit "tab" to navigate to it and then hit "enter."
 Your text will appear in your document.

 How Do I Create Snippets?